andrewdpoh/Bamboo_Docs/docs/Client/GUI/widgets.md

 ### Agent Identifier Tabs

-Agent identifier tabs can be opened using the `use [agent_identifier]` command in MAIN CONSOLE.
+Agent identifier tabs can be opened using the `use [agent_identifier]` command in CONSOLE.
 Only 7 agent identifier tabs can be opened at any one time on a client.

 ![agent_id_tabs](../../img/GUI_images/agent_id_tabs.png)

 Clicking on an agent identifier tab will show three buttons: Start Enumerating, Toggle Keylog and Get Registry Hives.
-These buttons are only shown when the current tab is an agent identifier tab, and will not appear in TEAMCHAT or MAIN CONSOLE.
+These buttons are only shown when the current tab is an agent identifier tab, and will not appear in TEAMCHAT or CONSOLE.
 As there is no tab-changed event for CTk, this is done using a recursive function that checks for the current tab every 100ms and hides or shows the buttons accordingly.

 The three buttons, as well as the commands that can only be used when an agent is in use, can be found below.